 These durable hiking gaiters are made from water-resistant and breathable nylon fabric.
 This material keeps water out but lets sweat vent.
 The tops sit just below the knee to provide lower leg protection from sand, mud, snow, and other debris.
 They close with hook and loop.
 The instep strap is made from durable Hypalon.
 They are compatible with both trail runners and hiking boots.

-These affordable water resistant and breathable hiking gaiters are made from polyester fabric.
+These affordable water-resistant and breathable hiking gaiters are made from polyester fabric.
 They are lined with a waterproof membrane that keeps water out but allows sweat to vent.
-The bottom section of the gaiters is made of a durable abrasion resistant 600D polyester.
+The bottom section of the gaiters is made of durable abrasion-resistant 600D polyester.

 These ankle height trail running gaiters seal tightly around your shoe and ankle to keep rocks, mud, and sand out.
 They easily slip on and off.
 The only attachment is a simple hook and loop closure.
 The gaiters are made from a comfortable elastic jersey material.
 The underfoot strap is made from durable Hypalon.
 One thing to note is that these gaiters are designed to be paired with trail running shoes, not hiking boots.